Food and Water Security

 Dr. Joanne Taylor

 Dr. Joanne Taylor is an environmental anthropologist and political ecologist and received her PhD from the University of British Columbia Okanagan in the Department of Community, Culture, and Global Studies.
 Funded by the Social Sciences and Humanities Research Council of Canada (SSHRC), Dr. Taylor's doctoral research investigated food security and food sovereignty in the traditional lands of the Ktunaxa First Nation and the Creston Valley of British Columbia during catastrophic climate change and the renegotiation of the bilateral Columbia River Treaty.
-Joanne is currently a SSHRC Post-Doctoral Fellow at The University of British Columbia Okanagan in the Department of Economics, Political Science, and Philosophy where she is conducting research in agricultural adaptation to climate change in the Cariboo and Okanagan Regions of B.C.
-She continues to explore the effects of climate change on food systems.
+Joanne is currently a SSHRC Post-Doctoral Fellow at the University of British Columbia Okanagan in the Department of Economics, Political Science, and Philosophy.
+Her research focuses on agricultural adaptation to climate change in the Cariboo and Okanagan Regions of British Columbia.
+This research resides at the intersections of food, climate change, and water in the inter-disciplinary fields of environmental anthropology and food security, with a focus on the complex and myriad ways food security and food sovereignty are defined globally, nationally, regionally, and locally.
 Joanne lives in Kelowna, BC with her family and enjoys skiing, hiking, yoga, gardening, cooking, and traveling within B.C.